davidgasquez/handbook/Open Data.md

     - [Trustfall](https://github.com/obi1kenobi/trustfall).
     - Open source data integration projects like [Airbyte](https://airbyte.com/).
 They can used to build open data connectors making possible to replicate something from `$RANDOM_SOURCE` (e.g: spreadsheets, Ethereum Blocks, URL, ...) to any destination.
     - Adapters are created by the community so data becomes connected.
+    - Having better data will help create better and more accessible AI models ([people are working on this](https://github.com/togethercomputer/OpenDataHub)).
-  - Integrate with the modern data stack to avoid reinventing the wheel.
+  - Integrate with the modern data stack to avoid reinventing the wheel and increase surface of the required skill sets.
-  - Decentralized the computation (where data lives) and then cache copies of the results (or aggregations) in CDNs.
-Most queries require only reading a small amount of data and going to be similar.
+  - Decentralized the computation (where data lives) and then cache inmutable and static copies of the results (or aggregations) in CDNs (IPFS, R2, Torrent).
+Most end user queries require only reading a small amount of data!

 ## Modules